rpecuch/kids-rx-info/README.md

 ### Patients

+To view this application, visit the following URL: [https://kidsrx-patient.herokuapp.com/](https://kidsrx-patient.herokuapp.com/).

 Browse the homepage for business information, or select one of the options in the navigation bar at the top of the page.

 Select "Patient Login" to login as a patient, or the user may create a new account.
+Those interested in viewing sample patient data may use one of the following logins:
+- Username:
+- Username:
+- Username:
+- Username:
+- Username:

 ![login page](./images/patient/login.png)